Nikkita Oliver: 2017 mayoral campaign

 Oliver declared their candidacy for mayor of Seattle in March 2017, expecting to run against incumbent mayor Ed Murray, though he resigned due to multiple allegations of sexual assault before the election.
 Oliver announced they would be representing the "Peoples Party of Seattle", a collection of community and civic leaders, lawyers, artists, activists and teachers that began organizing after the 2016 presidential election.
 At the time, Oliver was a part-time teacher at Washington Middle School and Franklin Middle School and provided mostly pro-bono services as an attorney.
 Oliver also worked for Creative Justice, an arts-based alternative to incarceration.
 Oliver's campaign focused on a "radical rethinking of criminal justice investments, revisiting the city’s housing proposals to extract more from developers for affordable housing; slowing gentrification, and examining an even higher minimum wage than the recent landmark achievement of $15 an hour."
 Oliver also brought attention to issues like homelessness, institutional racism, and poverty.

+Oliver ran on the Seattle People's Party ballot line, which they intended to grow into a "community-centered, grassroots political party".
+The SPP is not formally affiliated with the Movement for a People's Party.